 Now, that’s power and freedom unlimited!

-Christian struggles will, in some form, plague us while we have a heartbeat.
-You have no detour from them.
-You gotta “werk” the resources that keep you free!
+Christian struggles will, in some form, plague us while we have a heartbeat and live on this earth.

 What you do have…

-He empowers you with super dynamite power so we can live the Christian life victorously.
+He empowers you with super dynamite power so you can I can live the Christian life victoriously.